Management Discussion and Analysis

 Our competitor’s existing and future products, therapies and technological approaches will compete directly with the products we seek to develop.
 Current and prospective competing products may be more effective than our existing and future products insofar as they may provide greater therapeutic benefits for a specific problem or may offer easier delivery or comparable performance at a lower cost.

 Any product candidate that we develop and that obtains regulatory approval must then compete for market acceptance and market share.
-Our products may not gain market acceptance among physicians, patients, healthcare payers, insurers, the medical community and other stakeholders.
+Our product candidates may not gain market acceptance among physicians, patients, healthcare payers, insurers, the medical community and other stakeholders.
 Further, any products we develop may become obsolete before we recover any expenses we incurred in connection with the development of these products.
 As a result, we may never achieve profitability.

 If we fail to attract and retain key employees, the development and commercialization of our products may be adversely affected.